 Vedanta Chandavali.
 How knowledgeable of sacred texts was our Baba Muktananda, and how devoted to his divine Guru, Bhagavan Nityananda!

 This hymn describes the great state of a Siddha Master.
 Every time I read it or sing it, I am touched deeply in my heart that these great beings are mine and I am theirs.
-Like the fountain in Gurumayi’s extraordinary Message Artwork for 2020, they are ever flowing fountains of love, wisdom, protection, and grace.
+They are ever flowing fountains of love, wisdom, protection, and grace.
 Such gifts in this world are rare and beyond compare.

 Florida, United States